Use BL.INK's Dynamic Link feature to intelligently route clicks by day, date, time, language, device, and geography. One click, endless outcomes.

 - Geography (by US States or by Country)

-Link routing is designed in an “If, Then” format.
-A route will look something like this:
+The dynamic link feature is designed in an “If, Then” format.
+A dynamic link will look something like this:

 If the click comes from the United States, then route it to the U.S. home page.
 If the click comes from Canada, then route them to the Canadian home page.